 Although a well-run aquaponics system may require little actual maintenance, daily monitoring is essential.
 Fish and bacteria colonies are very fragile; small fluctuations in pH or even temperature can cause the destruction of the system within hours.
 Changes occur quickly, and plumbing malfunction can be disastrous, so the more often you can pass an eye over your system and use a test kit, the better.
 This is why it is important to put in somewhere convenient and accessible.

-Good system monitoring comprises of observation as well as testing.
-Observational monitoring involves anecdotal evidence and the observation of fish and plant appearance and behavior, water appearance, flow volumes and even the sound of pumps and filters.
+Good system monitoring and some Arduino monitoring system comprise of observation as well as testing.
+Observational monitoring involves anecdotal evidence and the observation of fish and plant appearance and behavior, water appearance, flow volumes, and even the sound of pumps and filters.
 Anything abnormal could be indicative of a problem, and the sooner you deal with it, the better.

 Observational monitoring is a vital process.
 However, unless you are a seasoned grower with a very mature aquaponics system, this should not be a substitute for regular water testing.
 Water testing is necessary to ensure that the elements of the system are in balance, and ultimately the neglect of this key process can lead to system death if ammonia levels reach high enough proportions to cause mass fish die-off.